-6. OTHER NOAA-TRUST RESOURCES IMPACT ASSESSMENT Species known to occur at site (list others that may apply) Describe habitat impact type (i.e., physical, chemical, or biological disruption of spawning and/or egg development habitat, juvenile nursery and/or adult feeding or migration habitat). waters, including f threatened and endangered sea turtles occur seasonally in New Jersey many bays and harbors, during the warmer months, typically from May to he sea turtles in nearby waters are typically small juveniles.
-Loggerhead sea turtles The most abundant sea turtle species occurring in New Jersey waters is the federally threatened Northwest Atlantic DPS of loggerhead (Caretta caretta).
-This species is not likely to occur in the action area for this project.
+6. OTHER NOAA-TRUST RESOURCES IMPACT ASSESSMENT Species known to occur at site (list others that may apply) Describe habitat impact type (i.e., physical, chemical, or biological disruption of spawning and/or egg development habitat, juvenile nursery and/or adult feeding or migration habitat).
+Loggerhead sea turtles The most abundant sea turtle species occurring in New Jersey waters is the federally threatened Northwest Atlantic DPS of loggerhead ( Caretta caretta ).
+This species is typically found in more offshore waters and is not likely to occur in the action area for this project.
 Therefore, the project activities are not anticipated to affect loggerhead sea turtles.
-Kemp's Ridley sea turtle The second most abundant species occurring in New Jersey waters is the federally endangered Kemp's Ridley (Lepidochelys kempi).
-This is not likely to occur in the action area for this project.
+Kemp's Ridley sea turtle The second most abundant species occurring in New Jersey waters is the federally endangered Kemp's Ridley ( Lepidochelys kempi ).
+This species is typically found in more offshore waters and is not likely to occur in the action area for this project.
 Therefore, the project activities are not anticipated to affect Kemp's Ridley sea turtles.
-Green sea turtle Although the federally threatened green sea turtle (Chelonia mydas) may occur in nearby waters from June through October, it is not likely to occur in the action area for this project.
+Green sea turtle Although the federally threatened green sea turtle ( Chelonia mydas ) may occur in nearby waters from June through October, it is typically found further offshore.
 Therefore, the project activities are not anticipated to affect green sea turtles.
-Leatherback sea turtle The federally endangered leatherback sea turtle (Dermochelys coriacea) is not likely to occur in the action area.
+Leatherback sea turtle The federally endangered leatherback sea turtle ( Dermochelys coriacea ) is not likely to occur in the action area because it is typically found in more offshore waters.
 Therefore, the project activities are not anticipated to affect leatherback sea turtles.
 Hard and soft clams Waters adjoining Station Atlantic City in Abescon Inlet are classified as a Special Restricted Area for shellfish growing.
 These waters are condemned for shellfish harvesting, except with special permit from NJDEP; however, harvesting is prohibited in all marina and boat docking areas.
 Waters within the boat basin portion of the Station adjacent to Clam Creek are classified as Prohibited Areas, condemned for shellfish harvest (NJDEP 2012b).
-In a letter dated August 21, 2014, the NJDEP Bureau of Marine Fisheries noted that, according to the 1963 Shellfish Distribution Chart, the area surrounding the USCG Station is designated as "Moderate Value" for hard clams; however, the Bureau recognizes that the interior portion is a man-altered waterway (Appendix F).
-Therefore, the value does not apply to the area to be affected by the Proposed Action.
 Considering the small footprint of in-water work, any impact to shellfish habitat would be negligible and would not affect commercial populations.